 If you want to visit somewhere that’s a little more formal and organized, then the resort town of Puerto Vallarta deserves some consideration.
 It’s great for people that don’t have time to freely wander and explore – for people with time constraints.

 The area has gorgeous stretches of beach, in addition to a beautifully designed and built old town, complete with traditional Mexican architecture and lots of shops.
-The town also has a lively culinary scene, with some of the nation’s best tourist restaurants.
+The town also has a lively culinary scene, with some of the nation’s best tourist restaurants, and you can even attend a Puerto Vallarta tequila tour if that sounds appealing to you.

 Valladolid is another city with incredible architecture and friendly locals.
 If you are visiting Mexico and want to get a taste of history, then Valladolid is definitely worth visiting.